kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Suspected targets

 - I saw a lot of minors on fake X accounts this month, much more than previously.
-- All these fake accounts referenced porn in some manner.
+- All the fake accounts with minors referenced porn in some manner.
-- I reported all the accounts to X for child sex trafficking.
+- I reported everything I saw to X for child sex trafficking.
 - I heard nothing back.
 - As before, it was impossible to screenshot everything sent to me with the intention of helping me.
 - As usual, there was a bunch of red herring accounts sent by criminals to confuse things.